 The general spring meeting will take place all day on Saturday, February 17, beginning and ending with talks by Diana Sammataro.
 In between you can hear Adam Finkelstein, Keith Delaplane and many talented Georgia beekeeping speakers.

 We will also have a short business meeting in the middle of the day to confirm the revised bylaws.

 Please do register for the event, and be sure to check your lunch preference for the boxed lunch provided by GBA.
 Registration for member is $45, including lunch.
 Registration for non-members is $60, including lunch.
-After February 10, registration fees for everyone will be $65.
+Beginning February 10, registration fees for everyone will be $65.